-- Filmmaker may not be an SFFILM or Catapult Film Fund employee or Board Member.
+- Filmmaker may not be a SFFILM or Flora Family Foundation employee or member of any SFFILM or Flora Foundation Boards.

 - Filmmaker must be at least 18 years old.